-A person involved in the litigation, which was filed in April 2020, told Republic Report that Arthur Keiser agreed to a financial settlement to resolve the case; the source, who declined to be identified, would not specify the settlement amount.
+A person involved in the litigation, which was filed in April 2020, told Republic Report that Arthur Keiser agreed to a financial settlement to resolve the case; the source, who declined to be publicly identified, would not specify the settlement amount.

 Jeff LaLiberte, Associate Vice Chancellor of Media and Public Relations at Keiser University, emailed me this afternoon, “The lawsuit was a Keiser family matter that had nothing to do with Keiser University and was amicably settled by the family.”

 The settlement notice was filed in Broward County, Florida, Circuit Court on March 8.

 Keiser and his wife Belinda, who was also named as a defendant in the case, are worth hundreds of millions of dollars.
 Together the Keisers own for-profit Southeastern College, and Arthur Keiser is “Chancellor and CEO” and Belinda Keiser is Vice Chancellor of non-profit Keiser University.

 A Broward County judge last May denied a separate petition, filed by Arthur Keiser after his mother had sued him, to declare incompetent and place a guardianship on Evelyn Keiser.